monstermac77/anxiety/README.md

   *  Sharing resources (food, money, sponges, etc.)
   *  Making jokes
   *  Meeting new people
-* One's proclivity to confirm/double check:
+* One's proclivity to repeatedly check:
   * That morning alarms are set
   * That doors are locked
   * That medication has been taken